Data Partners

 • Any limitations on their ability to support LINC projects (e.g., specific project types based on regulations, must benefit data partner directly, hiatus due to pandemic).

-• Unique expectations on LINC data scientist handling of data or certification to work with data.
+• Unique expectations on LINC data analyst handling of data or certification to work with data.

 • Specific de-identification and cell suppression policies

-The LINC Director sends the prospective data partner all LINC legal documents for review including the Enterprise Memorandum of Understanding (EMOU), LINC Data Sharing Agreement (DSA), and standard LINC Data Use License (DUL).
+The LINC Director sends the prospective data partner all LINC legal documents for review including the Enterprise Memorandum of Understanding (EMOU), LINC Data Sharing Agreement (DSA), and standard LINC Data Use License.
 A meeting is scheduled to discuss feedback from designated staff after reviewing documents.

 If the prospective data partner is ready to join LINC, the data partner’s key leadership is sent the LINC EMOU for signature.